FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 So, how does this work in practice?
 Let's take a look at the steps for our TWGTL application to use Facebook to register and log users in:

 1. A user visits TWGTL and wants to sign up and manage their ToDos.
-1. They click the "Sign Up" on the homepage.
+1. They click the "Sign Up" button on the homepage.
 1. On the login screen, the user clicks the "Login with Facebook" button.
 1. This button takes them over to Facebook's OAuth server.
 1. They log into Facebook (if they aren't already logged in).
-1. Facebook presents the user with the "permission grant screen" based on the permissions TWGTL needs.
+1. Facebook presents the user with the permission grant screen based on the permissions TWGTL needs.
 This is done using OAuth scopes, which we will cover later in this guide.
 1. Facebook redirects the browser back to TWGTL, which logs the user in.
 TWGTL also calls the Facebook API to retrieve the user's information.
 1. The user begins using TWGTL and adds their current ToDos.
 1. Later, the user comes back to TWGTL and needs to sign in to check off some of their ToDos.
 They click the `My Account` link at the top of the page.
 1. This takes the user to the TWGTL login screen that contains the "Login with Facebook" button.
 1. This takes the user back to Facebook and they repeat the same process as above.

 You might be wondering if the **Third-party login and registration** mode can work with the **Local login and registration** mode.
 Absolutely!
 This is what I like to call **Nested federated identity** (it's like a [hot pocket in a hot pocket](https://www.youtube.com/watch?v=N-i9GXbptog)).
-Basically, your application provides its registration and login forms by leveraging an OAuth server like FusionAuth.
+Basically, your application delegates its registration and login forms to an OAuth server like FusionAuth.
 It also allows users to sign in with Facebook by enabling that feature of the OAuth server (FusionAuth calls this the **Facebook Identity Provider**).
 It's a little more complex, but the flow looks something like this:

 1. A user visits TWGTL and wants to sign up and manage their ToDos.
 1. They click the "Sign Up" button on the homepage.